tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/list-default-networks-security-rules-within-a-network-security-group.md

 ---
 # List default networks security rules within a network security group

-This operations lists the default network security rules for a network security group.
+This operation lists the default network security rules for a network security group.

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).